 Whenever we collect or process your personal data, we will only keep it for as long as is necessary for the purpose for which it was collected.
 All personal data will be destroyed no later than five years after the final project payment by the EC.

 9. Who will we share your information with?

 Your data may be shared with a range of project recipients (which include partners in the LongITools Consortium, the European Commission (funder), the LongITools External Advisory Board, the Ethics Advisor, and organisations in the European Human Exposome Network) and automated mail platforms.
 We may also sometimes share personal data with third parties in order to perform what is required of us as part of any contract.
-When sharing your information with third parties mentioned above we will only do so once we are satisfied that they process your data in line the requirements of the GDPR.
+When sharing your information with third parties mentioned above we will only do so once we are satisfied that they process your data in line with the requirements of the DPA18 and UK GDPR.

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy notice applicable to the website in question.
 Links to other websites do not constitute any endorsement by the LongITools Consortium of the information or products presented on that website.

 10. Where may we process your personal data?

 When we are required to transfer data outside of the United Kingdom and there are no adequacy regulations, we will make sure that the receiver agrees to provide the same or similar protection as we do and that they only use your personal data in accordance with our restrictions.